namnguyenongit/namnguyenongit/README.md

 - 👀 I’m interested in web development and currently working on it

-- 💞️ I’m looking to collaborate on projects that need an UI developer to improve my knowledge
+- 💞️ I’m looking to collaborate on projects that need an UI developer to improve my knowledge and skills

 - 📫 For work: namnguyenly2k1@gmail.com